Kitware/dive/docs/UI-Annotation-View.md

     ![Track Edit Mode](images/TrackEditMode.png)

 * **Creating Annotation** - Creating an annotation requires clicking and dragging the mouse.
-Creating in the annotation window is indicated by a cursor crosshair.
+Creating in the annotation window is indicated by a cursor crosshair and an icon that shows the type being drawn.

     ![Track Creation Crosshair](images/TrackCreationCrosshair.png)